SAP-samples/teched2023-AD267/exercises/buildcode/exercises/ex2/README.md

 ![](images/Schema_002.png)

-This is the condition for association to S/4HANA API.
-Relationship between CAP model and S/4HANA model is established.
+This is the condition for association with S/4HANA API.
+The relationship between CAP model and S/4HANA model is established.

 Continue to - **[Build Exercise 3: SAP Create Service](../../../buildcode/exercises/ex3/README.md)**